Twitter video to Markdown notes

 Built for public links, clear limits, and transcript-first work.

-PostScribe supports public X/Twitter video posts, keeps raw media temporary, and makes plan limits visible before purchase.
-The durable output is the transcript, summary, source URL, and reusable text layer, not long-term storage of the original media.
+PostScribe supports public X/Twitter and YouTube video links, keeps raw media temporary, and makes plan limits visible before purchase.
+The durable output is the transcript, summary, source URL, saved context, tags, and reusable text layer, not long-term storage of the original media.

 Public links only